 Cholesterol drugs: Prescription for disease?

-When your physician suggests you need to take a medication, you likely trust their advice.
+When your physician suggests you need medication, you likely trust their advice.
 After all, they are the medical experts.

 You’d never expect them to prescribe you a drug that doesn’t work quite as well as they believe — much less one with links to other deadly diseases.
 But that’s just what has happened…

-A study published in JAMA Internal Medicine looked at statin treatment in 2,867 adults aged 65 years and above, with no history of heart disease.
-Their goal was to determine if prescribing statins does, in fact, prevent heart attack, as it’s commonly suggested to do.
+A study published in JAMA Internal Medicine looked at statin treatment in 2,867 adults aged 65 years and alder with no history of heart disease.
+Their goal was to determine if prescribing statins does prevent heart attack, as it’s commonly suggested.

 The researchers assessed the two groups, one taking Pravachol (pravastatin) daily and the other receiving usual care from their physician.

-What they discovered will surprise (and shock) you…
+What they discover will surprise (and shock) you…

 Another bigger study looked at the data from 71,444 people in 19 large clinical trials and found that 3 percent of those taking a statin died from any cause compared to 3.6 percent of those taking a placebo.
-An improvement, but barely.
+It’s an improvement, but barely.

 Aside from scant evidence of effectiveness for the drugs, statin use may cause harm.